 Cost depends on the amount of ink (size) in the tattoo and the number of treatments required.
 The size is measured width by length which gives a cm2 cost per treatment price.
 As explained in the Number of Treatments Required section, you multiply this by the cost per treatment.
-At Detail Tattoo Removal we give discounts based on a series of treatments purchased up front and you pay no more after 10 treatments.
+At Eden Tattoo Removal we give discounts based on a series of treatments purchased up front and you pay no more after 10 treatments.
 The key point here is to be careful when just looking at a low 'per treatment' price.
 A low single treatment price can cost you more when you need to have a greater number treatments over 10.
 Not many clinics offer a maximum treatment guarantee, so you can end up paying for 15-20 treatments.

 Q-Switched laser; can end up costing you the same as picosecond laser or more as you require 8-20 treatments.